Almighty-Mose/gunsafe/NOTES.md

 # MUST RENDER AN INDEX PAGE (LIST OF THINGS)
-  + Firearms Index will render the list of a user's firearms Here's the JS function that will sort a user's firearms into categories:
+  + Firearms Index will render the list of a user's firearms

-  firearms.filter(firearm => firearm.category === "Rifle")

   We need to hijack the GET request in order to use JS, but we also need the index page to be rendered first.

-  Refactor using AJAX
+  + Refactor using AJAX
-  Fetch firearms with AJAX
+  + Fetch firearms with AJAX
   + Render the firearms as JSON in controller
   + Append those firearms to page
   + AMS Serialization